 An antisymmetric matrix is a square matrix whose transpose is equal to its negative.

-Where A^T represents the transpose matrix of A and -A is matrix A with all its elements changed sign.
+Where represents the transpose matrix of and is matrix with all its elements changed sign.

 See: definition of transpose of a matrix.